There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Nirad Chaudhuri tells the story of his childhood in the Bengali countryside, youth in Calcutta, and life in modern India through his own self-discovery and fiercely independent viewpoint.
 It’s a story of deep conviction, charm, and intimacy.

 Maya and Zara are going to visit their grandmothers childhood home in search of a chest of family treasures left behind when her family fled for Pakistan during the Great Partition.
 On their way to Aminpur in Northern India, they become separated and Maya is alone.
 She is determined to find the chest and continues her journey with the help of an orphan named Jai.
+This is a fun YA book set in India if you want something a little lighter.

 This is Paul Brunton’s story of traveling around India living with, some convincing and some not so much, yogis, mystics, and gurus.
 Once he meets Sri Ramana Maharishi, he finally finds the peace and tranquility that comes with self-knowledge.